Vandanp14/csc380-team-e-s25/README.md

 Modules:

-- mysql-connector
-- requests
-- datetime
+The full list of modules used can be found in requiremnts.txt.

 Features:
 - Most recent predictions on bus arrival times
 - View Schedules
-- Look at the live map of the specific buses
+- Look at the map for the specific buses and stops.

 Contributors:
 1. Vandan Patel